stitchfix/nodebook/README.md

 ## FAQ

-#### Q: Does Nodebook support Python 2?
+#### Q: Should I use Python 2 or Python 3 with Nodebook?

-Yes, but we recommend using Python 3.
+There has been an [increasing consensus](http://www.python3statement.org/) toward sunsetting support for Python 2, including in Project Jupyter.
+Nodebook currently supports both Python 2 and Python 3, but Python 3 is preferred.

 #### Q: Why am I seeing "ERROR:root:Cell magic `%%execute_cell` not found."?